-Jeremy A. Lieberman serves as Co-Managing Partner of Pomerantz, and Managing Partner of the Firm’s New York Office.
+Jeremy A. Lieberman is Pomerantz’s Co-Managing Partner with Patrick Dahlstrom.
 Mr. Lieberman became associated with the Firm in August 2004, and became a partner in January 2010.
-Mr. Lieberman was recognized as a Super Lawyer in the New York Metro region for the year 2016.
+He has been honored as a 2016 and 2017 Super Lawyers® “Top-Rated Securities Litigation Attorney,” a recognition bestowed on no more than 5% of eligible attorneys in the New York Metro area.

-Mr. Lieberman is lead counsel in a putative securities class action that alleges Barclays PLC misled institutional investor clients about the extent of the banking giant’s use of so-called “dark pool” trading systems.
-This case turns on the duty of integrity owed by Barclays to its clients.
-He also serves as lead counsel in the Firm’s case against Corinthian Colleges, one of the largest for-profit college systems in the country, for alleged misrepresentations about its job placement rates, compliance with applicable regulations, and enrollment statistics.
+Mr. Lieberman also serves as Lead Counsel in a number of the most high-profile securities class actions pending in the U.S. courts, such as In re Mylan N.V.
+Sec.
+Litig., In re Perrigo Co.
+Sec.
+Litig., In re Yahoo!, Inc. Sec.
+Litig. and In re Fiat Chrysler Automobiles N.V.
+Sec.
+Litig.
+He is Lead Counsel in the Firm’s case against Corinthian Colleges, one of the largest for-profit college systems in the country, for alleged misrepresentations about its job placement rates, compliance with applicable regulations, and enrollment statistics.
 Pomerantz prevailed in the motion to dismiss proceedings, a particularly noteworthy victory because Chief Judge George King of the Central District of California had dismissed two prior lawsuits against Corinthian with similar allegations.

 In In re China North East Petroleum Corp.
 Sec.
 Litig., Mr. Lieberman achieved a significant victory for shareholders in the United States Court of Appeals for the Second Circuit, whereby the Appeals Court ruled that a temporary rise in share price above its purchase price in the aftermath of a corrective disclosure did not eviscerate an investor’s claim for damages.
 The Second Circuit’s decision was deemed “precedential” by the New York Law Journal, and provides critical guidance for assessing damages in a § 10(b) action.

 Mr. Lieberman is a frequent lecturer regarding current corporate governance and securities litigation issues.
-In December 2013, he spoke at the Annual Provident Funds Coalition Conference in Eilat, Israel on Morrison and its implications for TASE investors.
-He also recently led a discussion regarding U.S. securities class actions in Amsterdam.
+In March 2017, he spoke at the ICGN conference in Washington D.C., regarding recent trends in foreign securities litigation.
+He also recently led a discussion regarding U.S. securities class actions in Paris, France.

 Mr. Lieberman graduated from Fordham University School of Law in 2002.
 While in law school, he served as a staff member of the Fordham Urban Law Journal.
 Upon graduation, he began his career at a major New York law firm as a litigation associate, where he specialized in complex commercial litigation.